 In order to try and get a true measure of the extent of such thoughts of murder within this group and where they may stem from, researchers took into account gender and race, mental health issues such as schizophrenia, and disorders such as intermittent explosive disorder and anti-social personality disorder, in order to confirm that such ideation in these offenders was not caused by these factors.

 Their results showed a total of 12% of the offenders in the study had evidence of homicidal ideation.
-These were the same offenders who began committing crime as young teenagers with an average age of first offence at just 14-years-old and they had many more arrests, convictions and prison sentences compared to those who did not show any homicidal ideation in their history.
+These were the same offenders who began committing crime as young teenagers with an average age of the first offense at just 14-years-old and they had many more arrests, convictions, and prison sentences compared to those who did not show any homicidal ideation in their history.

 “Homicide offenders will have these pervasive thoughts and feelings about killing even in early childhood.”

 Matt DeLisi highlights it is a small percentage of criminals who commit the most crimes and the most serious of crimes involving violence and therefore the benefits of having further measures available to identify chronic offenders are far-reaching.
 This is a group of criminals who could represent some of the most dangerous of offenders and the most difficult to prevent from repeatedly committing violent crimes.

-The study has raised the idea that if criminal offenders with homicidal ideation can be identified this could inform of an offenders risk for carryng out violent offences.
+The study has raised the idea that if criminal offenders with homicidal ideation can be identified this could inform of an offenders risk of carryng out violent offenses.
 Such information could be useful to the prison system, probation services and supervisors who could then take further actions to try and ensure the safety of the public and the right punishment and treatment for these kinds of offenders.
 Professor DeLisi states, “Many of these offenders should probably never be released from confinement, and we may need to rethink sentencing guidelines for these individuals.”